wintercounter/ccss/web/docs/api-and-packages/babel-plugin-styled.md

 -   `nonStatic`: an array of original source codes that couldn't not be transformed fully static.

 A file called `babelPluginStyledCcssStats.json` will be created where you run your compilation process.

+#### `colorConstantsToCSSVars` boolean

+Default: `false`

+The plugin is able to automatically search for color values in the provided constants, replacing them with CSS variables to enable theming of static extreacted components.

 ## How it works?